ahmedmohamedezz/objectOrientedDesignCourse/README.md

 # Object Oriented Design Course
-Oop concepts , design and solid principle , and design patterns
+Oop concepts , design and solid principles , and design patterns

 ## Audience
 To anyone knows or don't know design principles and patterns , I hope you find this repo useful for you as a study or a revision